iterative/mlem/README.md

 [![codecov](https://codecov.io/gh/iterative/mlem/branch/main/graph/badge.svg?token=WHU4OAB6O2)](https://codecov.io/gh/iterative/mlem)
 [![PyPi](https://img.shields.io/pypi/v/mlem.svg?label=pip&logo=PyPI&logoColor=white)](https://pypi.org/project/mlem)

-MLEM helps you package and deploy mahcine learning models.
-It saves ML model metadata in a standard, human-readable format that can be used in a variety of deployment scenarios, such as real-time serving through a REST API or a batch processing task.
+MLEM helps you package and deploy machine learning models.
+It saves model metadata in a standard, human-readable format that can be used in a variety of deployment scenarios, such as real-time serving through a REST API or a batch processing task.
 MLEM lets you keep Git as the single source of truth for code and models.

-- **Run your model anywhere you want:** wrap models as a Python package or Docker Image, or deploy them to Heroku (SageMaker, Kubernetes, and more platforms coming soon).
+- **Run your ML models anywhere:**
+  Wrap models as a Python package or Docker Image, or deploy them to Heroku (SageMaker, Kubernetes, and more platforms coming soon).
   Switch between platforms transparently, with a single command.

-- **Simple text file to save model metadata:** automatically include Python requirements and input data needs into a deployment-ready format.
+- **Simple text file to save model metadata:**
+  Automatically include Python requirements and input data needs into a deployment-ready format.
   Use the same format on any ML framework.

-- **Stick to your training workflow:** MLEM doesn't ask you to rewrite model training code.
+- **Stick to your training workflow:**
+  MLEM doesn't ask you to rewrite model training code.
   Just add two lines around your Python code: one to import the library and one to save the model.

-- **Developer-first experience:** use the CLI when you feel like DevOps and the API when you feel like a developer.
+- **Developer-first experience:**
+  Use the CLI when you feel like DevOps and the API when you feel like a developer.

 ## Why is MLEM special?